The Effects of Discrimination Based on Sex

 What Is Gender Discrimination?

-Gender discrimination is unfair treatment based on a person’s sexual orientation or gender identity.
-Discrimination based on sexual orientation or gender identity may include but is not limited to:
+Gender discrimination is unfair treatment based on a personâs sexual orientation or gender identity.
+It can also be known as sex-based discrimination.
+Gender discrimination may include, but is not limited to:

 - Denied promotions and pay raises